Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 # MULTIPLICATION TABLE(project 12)
 This program generates a multiplication table from 0 × 0 to 12 × 12.
 While simple, it provides a useful demonstration of nested loops

+# Ninety-nine bottles(Project 13)

+“Ninety-Nine Bottles” is a folk song of undetermined origin known for its length and repetitiveness.
+The lyrics go, “Ninety-nine bottles of milk on the wall, ninety-nine bottles of milk.
+Take one down, pass it around, ninety-eight bottles of milk on the wall.”
+As the lyrics repeat, the number of bottles falls from ninety-eight to ninety-seven, then from ninety-seven to ninety-six, until it reaches zero: “One bottle of milk on the wall, one bottle of milk.
+Take it down, pass it around, no more bottles of milk on the wall!